Snibz/Microservice-weather-fetcher/README.md

 Uses OpenWeatherMap API.

 How to use?
-Install requirements (python, flask requirements)
+Install requirements (python, flask requirements).
-Get api key, put it in the code
+Get api key, put it in the code.
-Run program
+Run program.
-Go on a browser to http://127.0.0.1:5000/weather?city=(Chosen city name here) Now data should be visible on the browser.
+Go on a browser to http://127.0.0.1:5000/weather?city=(Chosen city name here).
+Now data should be visible on the browser.